 It’s still a very reasonable size, and it’s not too heavy.
 This means that where your laptop goes, your tablet can go do!

-12. Wacom One
+12. Wacom One 13

-The Wacom One is the cheapest pen display from Wacom with its affordability making it a worthy rival to other brands.
+The Wacom One 13 is the cheapest pen display from Wacom with its affordability making it a worthy rival to other brands.

-It has a 13.3-inch LCD Screen with 1080p resolution and 99% sRGB color gamut, which is pretty good for the price.
-The screen is a matte finish so you do not get to much reflection from it.
+It spots a 13.3-inch TFT LCD Screen with FHD 1080p resolution and 96% of sRGB color gamut, which is pretty good for the price.

-The battery-free EMR stylus features 4,096 levels of pressure sensitivity along with tilt recognition, the responsiveness is fantastic, Lines are smooth and taper well.
+The battery-free EMR stylus features 4,096 levels of pressure sensitivity along with tilt recognition; the responsiveness is fantastic, Lines are smooth and taper well.

 The ease of use of Wacom One and its high efficiency make this device a good case for taking notes, sketching and drawing.